 On:#:Off - In this example, a state of '0' means 'On', and a state of '1' means 'Off'

 Normal:#:Alarm - In this example, a state of '0' means 'Normal', and a state of '1' means 'Alarm'

 Off:#:Starting:#:Error:#:On - In this example, a state of '0' means 'Off', a state of '1' means 'Starting, a state of '2' means 'Error', and a state of '3' means 'On'

-Let's walkthrough converting a sensor in InfrastructureAI from a numerical value to a state.
+Let's walkthrough converting a sensor from a numerical value to a state.
 First, we assume that we've opened the righthand menu and selected Gateways.
 Then we've selected a relevant gateway from the list, then selected a relevant piece of equipment.
 This will bring us to the equipment's information page.
 On the righthand side of this page there will be a list of sensors: